 Visit the Aljafería Palace

-Known as one of the most famous sites to behold in Zaragoza, it should come as no surprise that this magnificent building be at the top of our list of must-sees!
+Known as one of the most famous sites to behold in Zaragoza, it should come as no surprise that the Aljaferia Palace is at the top of our list of must-sees!

 This fortified Islamic palace, and one of the best representations of Hispano-Muslim architecture, was built in the 11th century.